hashicorp/terraform/website/source/docs/internals/providers/schema.html.md

 ## Deprecating and Removing Properties

-Things change sometimes, and that’s okay.
-Sometimes a Provider supports input that can’t be supported later.
+Things change sometimes, and that's okay.
+Sometimes a Provider supports input that can't be supported later.
 Sometimes a property needs to be renamed.
 In these situations, Terraform provides two properties that can optionally be set on any field for a Resource.